 National Progression Awards (NPAs) are small flexible group awards that are linked to National Occupational Standards or other professional or trade standards and are designed to assess and certificate a defined set of skills in a specialist vocational area.
 They are usually assessed internally.
-We are offering an NPA at level 6 (the equivalent of Higher) in Accounting next session.
+We are offering an NPAs at a variety of levels in a number of subject areas.